typelevel/cats/docs/src/main/mdoc/typeclasses/bifoldable.md

   def bifoldMap[A, B, C](fab: F[A, B])(f: A => C, g: B => C)(implicit C: Monoid[C]): C
 ```
-A lawful instance must have `bifoldLeft\Right` consistent with `bifoldMap`; left\right bi-fold based on an associative
+A lawful instance must have `bifoldLeft\Right` consistent with `bifoldMap`; left\right bi-folds based on associative
-combine should output the same summary value.
+functions should output similar results.

 ## Either and Validated as Bifoldable

-Assume in your codebase multiple input paths and system requests that end up as `Either[Exception, *]` or `Validated[Exception, *]`.
+Assume multiple input paths and system requests that end up as `Either[Exception, *]` or `Validated[Exception, *]`.
-We want to track the amount of errors and store the content of valid requests.
+The requirement is to track the amount of errors and store the content of valid requests.

-Let's add the implicits:
+First add the implicits:
 ```scala mdoc
 import cats._
 import cats.data._
 import cats.implicits._
 ```

-and let's define a summary class, capable of storing this info:
+then let's define a summary class capable of storing this info:
 ```scala mdoc
 case class Report(entries: Chain[String], errors: Int) {
   def withEntries(entry: String): Report =